parallelchain-io/parallelchain-docs/docs/for_users/pchain_client_cli/getting_started.md

         tar -xvf pchain_client_mac_v0.4.3.tar.gz
         ```

-3. Follow the instructions in Section [Prepare Environment](#prepare-environment) to get ready for interacting with the blockchain.
+3. Follow the instructions in Section [Preparing Environment](#preparing-environment) to get ready for interacting with the blockchain.

 !!!
 Tips